shopware5/shopware/UPGRADE-5.5.md

 * Added ability to translate categories
 * Added payment and dispatch translation for order status mails
 * Added ability to translate shop pages.
 Please rename the key of the old groups ("gLeft", "gBottom" etc.) to "left", "bottom", "bottom2", "disabled" and translate the pages.
+* Added snippets for locales in backend menus

 ### Changes